Adult Acne Is On The Rise — & It Goes Way Beyond Surface Level

 The American Academy of Dermatology states that the rates of acne in adults are increasing; information presented at AAD's annual meeting in 2012 found that acne affects more than 50% of women between the ages of 20 and 29, and more than 25% of women between the ages of 40 and 49.
 Women in all age groups were disproportionately impacted compared to their male peers.

 While there is a lack of consensus on just how much those numbers have risen since 2012, both anecdotal accounts from dermatologists and a 2018 review show an overall increase in adult female acne patients in recent years.
 So, have we finally done it?
-Is our uniquely horrifying modern brand of stress, pollution, beauty-product abuse, hormonal shifts, and inserting our faces directly into our palms every time a Republican politician speaks bringing about the demise of clear skin?
+Is our uniquely horrifying modern brand of stress, pollution, beauty-product abuse and hormonal shifts bringing about the demise of clear skin?

 “

-People feel a massive lack of control, and then they internalize that and beat themselves up over it.
+People feel a massive lack of control, and then they internalise that and beat themselves up over it.

 Matt Traube, MFT